troclaux/notes/aws.md

   - session duration
   - assume role

+### shared responsibility

+- aws
+  - infrastructure
+  - configuration and vulnerability analysis
+  - compliance validation
+- me
+  - users, groups, roles, policies, management and monitoring
+  - enable MFA on all accounts
+  - rotate all keys often
+  - use iam tools to apply appropriate permissions

 ### IAM Security Tools

 - IAM Credentials Report (account-level)
 - IAM Access Advisor (user-level)
-  - Use this information to revise your policies (Least privilege principle)
+  - use this information to revise your policies (least privilege principle)
+- IAM policy simulator: test and debug IAM policies to check what actions are allowed/denied for specific users, groups, roles

 ### IAM Guidelines and Best Practices